The Ultimate Beginner's Guide to Terrariums (Simple Tips + Projects to Try)

 2. Do you want to go on holiday but don't want all your plants to die?
 Terrariums have got your back.

 3. Need a way to impress your friends who previously thought you were super boring?
 Make a terrarium.
-Terrariums = friends.
+Terrariums = friendship.

 There's a little bit of wiggle room on what you actually need to make a terrarium.